HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Ruling out False Positives

 In addition, we estimated the RV semi-amplitudes of the HD~191939 planet candidates from the standard RV equation (see Eq.
-14 in \citealt{Seager:2010_LovisRV}) using the \allesfitter{} orbital results (see Table \ref{tab:MCMC_params}) and the planets' masses estimated via the Mass-Radius (MR) relation of \citealt{Wolfgang:2016}.
-With W16, we obtained $M_{b}=13\pm2\,M_{\oplus}$, $M_{c}=12\pm2\,M_{\oplus}$ and $M_{d}=12\pm2\,M_{\oplus}$ for planet candidates b, c, and d, respectively.
-These masses correspond to RV semi-amplitudes ($K_{b}=2.0\pm0.6$ \,m/s, $K_{c} = 1.0\pm0.4$\,m/s, and $K_{d}=1.0\pm0.4$\,m/s) well within the range of the \SOPHIE{} predictions.
+14 in \citealt{Seager:2010_LovisRV}) using the \allesfitter{} orbital results (see Table \ref{tab:MCMC_params}) and the planets' masses predicted via the probabilistic mass-radius (MR) relation of \citealt{Wolfgang:2016} (W16).
+To estimate the HD~191939 planetary masses, we used the full \allesfitter{} posterior for the planetary radii and samples from the posterior of the parameters that define Eq.
+2 in W16.
+This yields $M_{b}=14.77^{+1.98}_{-1.97},M_{\oplus}$, $M_{c}=13.85 ^{+1.87}_{-1.85}\,M_{\oplus}$ and $M_{d}=13.50^{+1.84}_{-1.80}\,M_{\oplus}$ for planet candidates b, c, and d, respectively.
+In turn, these masses correspond to RV semi-amplitudes ($K_{b}=2.0\pm0.6$ \,m/s, $K_{c} = 1.0\pm0.4$\,m/s, and $K_{d}=1.0\pm0.4$\,m/s), well within the range of the \SOPHIE{} predictions.
 We also estimated the planetary masses and RV semi-amplitudes with the probabilistic MR relation of \citealt{chen2017} and found consistent results.